Banaxi-dev/Vm-Detector/README.md

 ## How to Use

-1. Clone or download this repository to your local machine.
+1. Go on Releases
+2. Download the Exe file.
-2. Run the `VMChecker.exe` file.
+3. Run the `VMChecker.exe` file.
-3. The tool will automatically begin checking various system components and will display the results in the console.
-4. Based on the results, the tool will inform you if a virtual machine is detected, and if so, provide insights into which components suggested this detection.
+5. Based on the results, the tool will inform you if a virtual machine is detected, and if so, provide insights into which components suggested this detection.

+## Usage

+1. Run the program and choose one of the following options:
+    - **D**: Detect the current PC configuration.
+    - **T**: Attempt to remove VM traces (use with caution).

+2. The program will perform a series of checks and display the results in the console.

+3. Review the results to determine if the system is running in a virtualized environment.

 ### Example Output: